Disabled Veterans Exemption

 Poverty applications are reviewed by the March, July, or December Board of Review.
 The Board of Review may approve a poverty exemption 100%, or 0%.
 Appeals can be made to the State Tax Commission.

-Poverty applicants must submit the completed application, affidavit, and proof of income to the assessor each year.
-The deadline for 2024 submissions is December Board of Review, 2025.
+Poverty applicants must submit the completed application, affidavit, asset test, and proof of income to the assessor each year.
+The deadline for 2026 submissions is December Board of Review, 2026.

 Poverty Exemption Affidavit